watermelon-admin/yuzu/.gitea/workflows/DEPLOY-SETUP.md

 1. Checks if git is installed, installs it if needed (for Alpine Linux)
 2. Builds and pushes Docker images to the Scaleway registry
-3. Sets up SSH access to the deployment repo
-4. Clones the YuzuDeploy repository
+3. Clones the YuzuDeploy repository using the Personal Access Token
-5. Updates the image tag in the deployment files
+4. Updates the image tag in the deployment files
-6. Commits and pushes the changes
+5. Commits and pushes the changes

 This enables automatic updates to your Kubernetes deployment files whenever a new image is built.

 ## Troubleshooting

-If the workflow fails at the Git or SSH steps:
+If the workflow fails at the Git or repository access steps:

-1. Check that your SSH key has proper permissions (should be `0600`)
+1. Check that your Personal Access Token hasn't expired
-2. Verify the SSH key has write access to the YuzuDeploy repository
+2. Verify the PAT has write access to the YuzuDeploy repository
-3. Make sure the repository URL is correct
+3. Make sure the repository URL is correct (including the domain and username/organization)
+4. Confirm that the Gitea user associated with the PAT has appropriate permissions
-4. Confirm that the runner has outbound SSH access (port 22) to your Gitea server
+5. Check that your runner has outbound HTTPS access (port 443) to your Gitea server